Pinus pinceana

 Pinus pinceana, with the common names weeping pinyon and Pince's pinyon pine, is a species of conifer in the family Pinaceae.

 Distribution

 This pine species is endemic to Mexico, in the states of: Durango; northern Coahuila, Nuevo León, and Zacatecas; central San Luis Potosí; and southern Querétaro and Hidalgo.

 Its distribution extends over a distance of more than 750 km from north to south.

 The majority of its range it is found at altitudes between 1100–2600 m in elevation, within arid areas.

 Description

 Pinus pinceana forms a small tree or large shrub.
 Seeds are edible but produced infrequently.

 It is an IUCN Red List Near threatened species, endangered by habitat loss.

+The species is also listed as endangered in the Norma Oficial Mexicana.